32 Different Types of Moths in Oregon

 Caterpillars belonging to the Bagworm Moth family (Various spp.) conceal themselves in containers made of plant detritus.

-The tiny, worm-like caterpillar reveals itself by extending its head and legs as it advances.
+As it advances, the tiny, worm-like caterpillar reveals itself by extending its head and legs.

-This insect on our list of moths in Oregon prudently retires into its protective cover while at rest or under threat.
+This insect, which is on our list of moths in Oregon, prudently retires into its protective cover while at rest or under threat.

 Thanks to cases, the caterpillar may blend with its environment while it feeds.
 Additionally, it shields it from the weather.

-When it’s time to pupate, caterpillar silk aids the insect in securing its case to beams or branches.
+When it’s time to pupate, caterpillar silk helps the insect secure its case to beams or branches.

 Depending on the species, these bagworms eventually develop into winged adult moths that are either two-toned, light brown, or dark brown.